 bundle add xxx.
 With gems, writing a Rails application feels like ordering from a restaurant rather than cooking your own food.
 There’s no need to roll your own auth solution, subscription billing, multi-tenant infrastructure, file uploading, or even “Like” buttons – they’ve already been created for you.
 You just have to install the gems.

 If you’re a complete beginner who has never touched code in your life, Rails will be difficult.
 There are a lot of concepts: frontend development with HTML/SCSS/JS, backend development with Ruby, and working with databases.
 I tried to learn it several years ago, and I fell into the trap of believing it would magically “click” without me understanding the fundamentals.
+(If you’re making a go at Rails as a complete beginner, here’s what really helped me: understand how the frontend and backend work together from a conceptual level.
+Learn about the server roundtrip made by Rails during a request.
+Learn a bit of HTML and CSS.
+Research the Ruby language and how its classes work.
+And finally, learn about named routes in Rails.
+Practice every day, and you can get it in a few weeks.)

 On top of that, I appreciate a few other things about Rails.